 I met Shruti last week.
 A slim, very talkative girl, who works as copywriter in a leading advertising company.
-From the looks she was appeared as a healthy individual, however, her anxious movements signalled something is wrong.
+From the looks she appeared as a healthy individual, however, her anxious movements signalled something is wrong.
 After a half an hour of consultation, I got to know, she was suffering from anxiety as her job was too stressful and on top of it, she was having an irregular schedule & appetite.
-After deep analysis I could figure out that she had a vata dosha and I prescribed medicines to her accordingly.
+After deep analysis, I could figure out that she had a vata dosha and I prescribed medicines to her accordingly.

 To those of you who may not be aware of what is vata dosha, let me explain this in a simple manner.

 In our body there are three types of doshas called Vata, Pitta, and Kapha.
 Vata spends energy, Pitta manages it and Kapha stores it.
 Our body type determines how we use our energy.

 It is for this reason that Vata tends to be underweight and depleted, Pitta tends to be medium weight and focused, and Kapha tends to be overweight and congested.

 Dosha affects our body physically, mentally and spiritually.
 If one dosha gets affected then the other two too goes out of control.